 Why join a choir?
 A community choir brings people together giving them a sense of belonging and achievement.
 It is well known that community singing is a powerful force that has positive effects on the body and mind.
 There is evidence (University of Oxford research) supporting the physical and psychological benefits of singing in a choir, including strengthening a feeling of togetherness and friendship, decreasing stress and depression, and increasing happiness and well-being.
 Singing exercises the brain and body, and is particularly beneficial in the improvement of breathing, posture and muscle tension.
 People join a choir primarily to sing.
 What they may not be expecting is that magical, better than chocolate (well, pretty darn close) feeling you experience when you are part of a group of people, singing a song in beautiful harmony.
 The music swells, and then as it changes mood, voices reduce to a soft, almost ethereal cloud of sound, and you know you’ve found your tribe.
-Our choir is un-auditioned choir and our Musical Director, Diana Clark de Vries supports an inclusive group singing experience, where people are free to vocally blend, step forward and lead or perform solo, according to their experience and abilities.
-Diana’s strong background as a choral leader, singing teacher and performer both in Australia and overseas (including Brazil) makes her an ideal leader for our community choir.
+Our choir is un-auditioned choir and our Musical Director, Bill Miles, supports an inclusive group singing experience, where people are free to vocally blend, step forward and lead or perform solo, according to their experience and abilities.

 MUSIC DIRECTOR - Dr. William E. (Bill) Miles